Upper School Athletic Handbook

 Field hockey is a fast skill-based game.
 Whether a beginner or an advanced player, a player’s enjoyment and appreciation for the game will grow as experience and performance improve.
 Practice consists of learning the techniques of hitting, passing, and dodging a ball while using a field hockey stick.
 Offense and defensive tactics, plays and strategy will be taught and players will develop and maintain a high level of aerobic fitness and muscular strength.
 (It is common for a player competing at the varsity level to run between 2-4 miles during a 60 minute game).

-Lincoln School field hockey competes in Division I of the Rhode Island Interscholastic League at both the varsity and junior varsity level.
+Lincoln School field hockey competes in Division II of the Rhode Island Interscholastic League at both the varsity and junior varsity level.
 Pre-season practice begins in late August and games are scheduled before the start of school in September.
-Practices are held five days a week at Faxon Farm and end at approximately 5:15.
+Practices are held at Faxon Farm in Rehoboth and are approximately two hours in length.
+Buses leave Lincoln School at 3:30 and return about 5:45.
 A typical practice would include a two-mile run, sprints, stick skills, strategy practice and a full field scrimmage.
 Varsity and junior varsity games are played back-to-back making for a longer time commitment on game days.

 Lacrosse is a fast paced free flowing running game that requires endurance, coordination,